tonyheupel/go-nxt/README.md

 There are two main ways to interact with an NXT instance:

-1. Tradinational method calls on the NXT instance, checking for errors
+1. Traditional method calls on the NXT instance, checking for errors
 2. Interacting with the CommandChannel on the NXT directly.

 Interacting with the channels gives you lower-level access and requires a little